Crhaj/git-daily-rust/docs/architecture.md

 9. Completed
 ```

-On failure: attempt to restore original state, record failure with step info.
+On failure: exit immediately, record failure with step and error info.
+No automatic state restoration is attempted - this avoids compounding errors and lets the user resolve issues (like stash pop conflicts) manually with full context.

 ## CLI Interface